UE4SS-RE/RE-UE4SS/README.md

 By default, UE4SS uses Tracy for profiling.
 You can pass `--profilerFlavor=<profiler>` to the `xmake config` command to set the profiler flavor.
 The currently supported flavors are `Tracy`, `Superluminal`, and `None`.

+#### Version Check

+By default, xmake will check if you have the minimum required version of Rust or MSVC installed (if you are using the MSVC toolchain).
+If you do not, it will throw an error on the configure step.
+If you want to ignore this check, you can pass `--versionCheck=n` to the `xmake config` command.

+Once you set the flag, the option value be set until you specify otherwise.

+Therefore, to not check versions when running `xmake project -k vsxmake2022`, you must first run the `xmake config --versionCheck=n` command, then run the `xmake project -k vsxmake2022` command.

 ### Helpful `xmake` commands

 You may encounter use for the some of the more advanced `xmake` commands.
 A non-comprehensive list of some useful commands is included below.